-By the end of each English language proficiency level, an English Language Learner can ELP.2-3.10.
-Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can make accurate use of standard English to communicate in grade-appropriate speech and writing with support (including context and visual aids), • understand and use a small number of frequently occurring nouns and verbs • respond to simple questions. with support (including visual aids and modeled sentences), • recognize and use some frequently occurring collective nouns (e.g. group) • recognize and use some frequently occurring verbs, adjectives, adverbs, and conjunctions • produce simple sentences in response to prompts. with support (including modeled sentences), • use some collective nouns • use the past tense of some frequently occurring irregular verbs • use some frequently occurring adjectives, adverbs, and conjunctions • produce and expand simple and some compound sentences. use collective nouns use the past tense of frequently occurring irregular verbs use an increasing number of adjectives, adverbs, and conjunctions produce and expand simple, compound, and (at Grade 3) a few complex sentences. use collective and commonly occurring abstract nouns (e.g. childhood) • use the past tense of frequently occurring irregular verbs • use coordinating and commonly used subordinating conjunctions, adjectives, and adverbs • produce and expand simple, compound, and (at Grade 3) some complex sentences.
+By the end of each English language proficiency level, an English Language Learner can ELP.4-5.10.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can make accurate use of standard English to communicate in gradeappropriate speech and with support (including context and visual aids), • recognize and use a small number of frequently occurring nouns, noun phrases, and verbs • understand and respond to simple questions. with support (including visual aids and modeled sentences), • recognize and use some frequently occurring nouns, pronouns, verbs, prepositions, adjectives, adverbs, and conjunctions • produce simple sentences in response to prompts. with support (including modeled sentences), • use some relative pronouns (e.g., who, whom, which, that), • use some relative adverbs (e.g., where, when, why), • use some prepositional phrases • produce and expand simple and compound use relative pronouns (e.g., who, whom, which, that), • use relative adverbs (e.g., where, when, why), • use preposition al phrases • use subordinatin g use relative pronouns (e.g., who, whom, which, that), • use relative adverbs (e.g., where, when, why) • use prepositional phrases • use subordinating conjunctions • use the progressive and perfect verb tenses • produce and expand simple, compound, and complex sentences.